 Supplement the flowers provided by your perennials with well-placed annuals.
 Keep in mind that many of the plants that Northerners treat as annuals are actually perennials in warmer parts of the world where they originated (in most cases, the tropics).
 These plants are too tender to live long in climates that have cold winters.
 This is a case where usage trumps botany.
 These plants are termed "annuals" not because of their life cycle but because that is how they are used in gardens in colder climates.

 04 of 05

 Ground cover plants for full shade come in especially handy when you need to cover large swaths of shaded land and do not have the time or inclination to mess around with perennial beds or to plant a fresh batch of annuals every year to serve as bedding plants.
 Here are a few examples of ground covers that tolerate full shade:

 Continue to 5 of 5 below.

-- Spotted deadnettle (Lamium maculatum; zones 4 through 8)
+- Spotted deadnettle (Lamium maculatum; zones 4 to 8)

-- Creeping myrtle (Vinca minor; zones 4 through 9)
+- Creeping myrtle (Vinca minor; zones 4 to 9)

-- Japanese spurge (Pachysandra terminalis; zones 4 through 8)
+- Japanese spurge (Pachysandra terminalis; zones 4 to 8)

-- Some types of plantain lily (Hosta spp.; zones 3 through 8 or 9, typically)
+- Some types of plantain lily (Hosta spp.; zones 3 to 8 or 9, typically)

-- Bunchberry (Cornus canadensis; zones 2 through 7)
+- Bunchberry (Cornus canadensis; zones 2 to 7)

-- Interrupted fern (Osmunda claytoniana; zones 3 through 8)
+- Interrupted fern (Osmunda claytoniana; zones 3 to 8)

 05 of 05

 Options for vines are limited, particularly if you are in search of a flowering vine for a shady location that is hardy in a cold-winter climate.
 Boston ivy is grown for its foliage, not its flowers.
 Unhappily, that foliage is not as colorful in fall if it is grown in full shade.
 But the nice, green foliage it provides in summer adds elegance to a shady nook.
-Meanwhile, climbing hydrangea does flower nicely even when grown in full shade, making it the favorite vine of shade gardeners in the North.
+Meanwhile, climbing hydrangea does flower nicely even when grown in full shade, making it the favorite vine of shade gardeners in the cold areas.